scottgriv/Palm-Tree/README.md

 * Upload and display your Company Logo.
 * Display your Company Title.
 * Display your Company Description.
-Add contact information to your emails using the pre-defined variables in your email template:
+* Add contact information to your emails using the pre-defined variables in your email template:
     * Company Owner
     * Company Address
     * Company Contact Phone
     * Company Contact Email
     * Google Place ID
         * Used to automatically open up Google Reviews for your business using the provided email template.
     * Social Media Email Hyperlinks:
-    * Facebook, Twitter, LinkedIn, Instagram, YouTube, Amazon, Pinterest, Etsy, and Shopify.
+        * Google, Facebook, Twitter, LinkedIn, Instagram, YouTube, Amazon, Pinterest, Etsy, and Shopify.

 ## Installation